-I’m an idea guy at Nothing Something.
-Designers these days wear many different hats; mine say creative director, brand strategist, experience designer.
-It isn’t important what we’re called, it’s what we create that matters: A look, feel, intellect & spirit for somebody else’s dream.
-In the end, You’ll judge your career by whether you’ve enjoyed your work, made money for your benefactors, and made the world a more beautiful place.
+What we’re called is less important than what we create: A look, feel, intellect & spirit for what often begins as somebody else’s dream.
+In the end, you’ll judge your career by whether you’ve enjoyed your work, made money for your benefactors, and made the world a more beautiful place.

-“As a creative strategy guy working in the digital world, it was beneficial to take it further and design branded interior spaces.
-It enhanced our understanding of how we connect customers to brands, products, websites, SaaS, and more.”
+Taking it further and designing branded interior spaces enhanced our understanding of how we connect customers to brands, products, websites, anything.

-As professionals in marketing and graphic communication, we’re endlessly enthusiastic about teamwork-driven creativity and bridging the human/digital experience.
+As professionals in the modern era of marketing and graphic communication, we’re endlessly enthusiastic about teamwork-driven creativity and bridging the human/digital experience.
 This led us to an interest in branded environments as well, which segued into environmental concepts.
 Our interest stems from two very simple ideas: One: If you want a fresh message, you pull creatives from beyond the echo chamber.
 And two: Where a brand can bear weight, load it up.
 These ideas prove successful time and time again.

-Motivated by our love of Omni-directional XD — also called experience design — we were happy to do whatever it took to create lasting moments with brands.
-Now, you may know that part of the XD discipline improves the online experience; but the other side of the concept revolves around designing brand-supportive moments which integrate naturally into the ways we experience the world.
-And so, without much fuss, we just did what we do: we took it further.
-Well, okay.
+Motivated by our love for the design of brand experiences, we’re happy to do whatever it takes to create lasting moments with brands.
+Of course part of the XD discipline improves the online experience, but the other side of the concept revolves around designing brand-supportive moments which integrate naturally into the ways we experience the world.
+A great example is Smokestack in San Francisco, where we took it further.
 A lot further.

 Did it work?
-Sure it did.
+Sure did!
 Let’s look at some social data.

 I guide brands through difficult problems using a combination of empathy & first principles.
 What’s really there?
 Not the paradigm, not the perception; what’s actually happening?
 What are we trying to accomplish?
 Are we addressing real problems?
-Nothing Something identifies not just what works visually, but what caused the problem in the first place.
+Nothing Something identifies not just what works visually, but often what causes problems in the first place.